 Open for research.

 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
 The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.
 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.

-Professor Anderson held teaching positions at the University of Texas, University of North Carolina, and McNeese State College before his 1953 appointment as Instructor at Texas A & M University, where he was Assistant Professor, 1954-1956; Associate Professor, 1956-1959; Professor, 1959-1962; and Department Head, 1962-1966.
-In 1966 he became Professor of American literature at the University of Houston and went on disability leave May 13, 1974.
+Anderson held teaching positions at the University of Texas, University of North Carolina, and McNeese State College before his 1953 appointment as Instructor at Texas A & M University, where he was Assistant Professor from 1954-1956, Associate Professor from 1956-1959, Professor from 1959-1962, and Department Head from 1962-1966.
+In 1966, he became Professor of American literature at the University of Houston and went on disability leave May 13, 1974.